x

 The district confirmed Merrell joined in 2023 and is not a certified teacher.
 They said she is a Teacher Facilitator, which is someone working toward earning their certification.

-"There was definitely a miscarriage in the handle of my child," said Moore.
+"There was definitely a miscarriage in the handle of my child," Moore said.

-The Moore's have put there son into a different school since the incident but they said he is to scared to return.
+The Moores have put their son into a different school since the incident, but they said he is to scared to return.

-"He doesn't wanna be in his own, his own bed now and that hurts because that fear was ... it was realized and now we are having to unpack that with our son," said Donte.
+"He doesn't want to be in his own, his own bed now and that hurts because that fear was ... it was realized and now we are having to unpack that with our son," Donte Moore said.

 The incident has been reported to the Texas Education Agency (TEA).